runwayml/learn/docs/create/train-models.md

 Click **Next** to continue.

 ## Step 6: Use Your Model
 Your model is now ready to run and you can explore all the possible images it can generate.
 How exciting!
 What will you discover?!

 Click **Run Your Model in a Workspace**.
 When you do, the StyleGAN model will be added to a Workspace.
-To use your particular model, select it from Checkpoints listed on the right, and click **Run Remotely**.
+To use your particular model, select it from the Checkpoints listed on the right, and click **Run Remotely**.

-?> 📽 To learn more about how generative models work, including StyleGAN, watch another [quick video](https://www.youtube.com/watch?v=f-cCpVGoxhY) from Gene Kogan.
+?> 📽 To learn more about how generative models work, including StyleGAN, watch this [quick video](https://www.youtube.com/watch?v=f-cCpVGoxhY) from Gene Kogan.